 Living independently is a goal that is cherished by most people.
 Being able to rely on yourself gives you the freedom to live your life the way you want.
 Many people though are reliant on others, whether that is due to increasing age, a disability, or even injury.

-In terms of accessible bathrooms, there are several bathroom modifications for disabled and elderly people that can be performed to create an accessible bathroom.
+In terms of accessible bathrooms, there are several bathroom modifications for disabled and elderly people that can be implemented to create an accessible bathroom.
 Below are 7 bathroom modifications for disabled and elderly people, that can assist in improving your life at home.

 Simply getting through doorways can prove challenging if you use a wheelchair, walking frame or commode, as standard doorways are often not wide enough to fit through.
 There’s also the risk of a corner being too tight to manoeuvre through.
 It is important to make sure that there is clearance on all sides to be able to get in and out of the bathroom easily and safely, and without scratching doors and frames.